-- All published Bibles that I have seen add 'son' or 'the son' to each prepositional phrase in the genealogy, but Luke didn't write that-from 'Eli' to 'God' there is no 'son'.
+- 3 All published Bibles that I have seen add 'son' or 'the son' to each prepositional phrase in the genealogy, but Luke did not write that-from 'Eli' to 'God' there is no 'son'.
 Why not?
-I don't know, I wasn't there, but with both Eli and God the word would have a different meaning than with the rest of the names in the list.
+I do not know, I was not there, but with both Eli and God the word would have a different meaning than with the rest of the names in the list.
 Adam could be called a 'son' of God by creation, but not procreation.
 I take it that Eli was Mary's father, and thus the maternal grandfather of Jesus, so here also 'son' would have a different meaning.
-For all that, through Mary and Eli Jesus received some of David's genes, so He was literally a descendent of David. - 2 There is considerable confusion among the Greek manuscripts as to the spelling of all these names.
-I have generally just used the spelling we are used to, but not always. - 3 For more on this man see the whole book of Haggai and Zech.
-4:6. - 4 The Greek form is actually 'Salathiel'.
+For all that, through Mary and Eli Jesus received some of David's genes, so He was literally a descendent of David, through his son Nathan. - 4 There is considerable confusion among the Greek manuscripts as to the spelling of all these names.
+I have generally just followed the spelling we are used to (since the meaning is not affected), but not always. - 5 For more on this man see the whole book of Haggai and Zechariah 4:6.